darkerego/aiomassresolver/README.md

     $ ./aioresolver.py -l random_domains.list -q 'A' -w 10000

-Program also has a function for resolving wildcard A records (--wildcard).
-TODO: Implement functionality so that it can be run from a list instead of just individual records.
+Program also has a function for resolving wildcard A records